Elizabeth Laurie Rees: Views on temperance and prohibition

-In 1928, Rees travelled with her husband and daughter on a long oversees trip that included her attendance at the Baptist World Congress in Toronto, and the World Women's Christian Temperance Union Congress in Lausanne.
+In 1928, Rees travelled with her husband and daughter on a long oversees trip that included her attendance at the Baptist World Congress in Toronto, and the World Woman's Christian Temperance Union Congress in Lausanne.
 She also visited the United States, England, Wales and Scotland.

 During the Rees' visit to the United States, they visited San Francisco, Los Angeles and New York, spending the 4th of July holiday at Coney Island.
 The United States had at that time recently passed a national prohibition on the sale of alcohol, and Rees viewed the results favorably.
 Upon her return, she gave several lectures and shared her reflections on the benefits of the ban on liquor in the United States.
 She had an overly optimistic view that prohibition would not be repealed, and was quoted as saying,"We have no fear of America ever going back because we know that the 19th amendment was women's suffrage.
 The women of America will never allow the traffic [of alcohol] to return."

 For Rees, the use of alcohol was not merely a private concern but was a matter of public health.
 In 1936, when serving as president of the Australian WCTU, she remarked in her presidential address that "[t]he greatest single factor that we can control in the interest of public health is the elimination of beverage alcohol."